White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Community-Fund.md

 ### `UpdateAdmin`

-Updates the Collector contract admin.
+Updates the Community fund contract admin.

+> Note: The AdminResponse object is imported from the `cw_controllers` package.
+This definition may change
+> as that package is updated

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]